 Diana’s Campaign to Take Control of Genco

-Diana is attempting to take control of Genco through an inadequate acquisition proposal and a proxy contest to replace the entire Genco Board with its handpicked nominees
+Diana is attempting to take control of Genco through their revised, unsolicited tender offer that’s at an inadequate price and a proxy contest to replace the entire Genco Board with its handpicked nominees

 One of our direct competitors, Diana Shipping, is seeking to take control of Genco on the cheap.
 As part of its efforts to do so, Diana has rapidly acquired a significant ownership stake in Genco, made a series of inadequate private and public acquisition proposals, launched a tender offer, and is attempting to replace the entire Genco Board with its handpicked slate of directors.

 We have also sought to engage constructively with Diana on alternative transaction structures that would serve the best interests of all Genco shareholders.
-Diana has refused to engage on such a structure and instead has chosen to commence a tender offer and nominate a handpicked slate of directors to seize control of Genco’s Board.
+Diana has refused to engage on such a structure and has failed to present a proposal with a sufficient basis for discussions.
+Instead, Diana has chosen to launch a revised, unsolicited tender offer and nominate a handpicked slate of directors to seize control of Genco’s Board.
 There are significant risks for Genco shareholders if Diana’s nominees take over the Genco Boardroom.

 You Should Reject Diana’s Inadequate and Highly Conditional Tender Offer